-This is a premium plugin that provides many great features right out of the box, including:
+This premium plugin offers many great features right out of the box, including:

 - Responsive design that resizes for correct display on any device or browser.

-- Display options for your testimonials in a widget or as slideshows, sliders, grid layout, list layout, etc. by adding a shortcode
+- Display options for your testimonials in a widget or as sliders, slideshows, list layout, grid layout, etc. by adding a shortcode

-- Styling options (display image on top, bottom, or side of testimonials, display testimonials in a speech bubble, customized font and background colours, font types and more.
+- Styling options (display image on top, bottom, or side of testimonials, display testimonial in a speech bubble, customized font and background colours, font types and more.

-You can search for more WordPress Testimonials plugins inside your WordPress dashboard (Plugins > Add New), or the WordPress Plugin Repository …
+You can search for more Testimonials plugins inside your WordPress dashboard (Plugins > Add New), or the WordPress Plugin Directory …

 (WordPress Plugin Search – Testimonials)